-I turned my head back to the people who were checking my life’s work and saw them leaving their seats.
-They were finished checking me out.
-They were probably done making up their minds about me: who I am and who I was.
+Faced again the people who were checking my life’s work, and saw them leaving their seats.
+They were finished checking me out, probably having done and made up their minds about me: who I am or, at least, who I was.
 I don’t remember why I didn’t stop them from going.